ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2022-04-30-spacy-low-resource.md

 ### Cross-lingual evaluation

+For cross-lingual evaluation, we need to train a model from a different language, and use our *Tagalog* treebanks as its test set.
+These languages should be (1) closer to *Tagalog*, and (2) must have a decent amount of data (not low-resource).

+For the former, we'll use a distance metric that identifies languages that are typologically similar to *Tagalog* ([Agić, 2017](#agic2017parser)).
+It's based on the Language Identification (LangID) tool of Lui and Baldwin ([2012](#lui2012langid)), combined with some of the features in the World Atlas of Language Structures (WALS) ([Dryer and Haspelmath, 2013](dryer2013wals)).
+Once we have the top 5 typologically similar languages to *Tagalog*, then we'll cross-check the Universal Dependencies website to see if it has treebanks with both train and dev datasets.

 <!-- evaluation, we do a (1) mono lingual and (2) cross lingual approach-->
 <!-- a few examples: where it works well and where it doesn't work well -->